History of Spain–United Kingdom relations: Atlantic slave trade

-In the 19th century, the British Empire was at the height of its power, and Britain sought to end the Atlantic slave trade, which Britain and the United States separately had outlawed in 1807.
+In the 19th century, the British Empire was at the height of its power, and the United Kingdom sought to end the Atlantic slave trade, which the United Kingdom and the United States separately had outlawed in 1807.

 At the 1817 London Conference, the British pressured the major European colonial powers, including Spain, to agree to abolish the slave trade.
 Under the agreement, Spain agreed to end the slave trade north of the Equator immediately, and south of the Equator by 1820.
 British naval vessels were given the right to search suspected slavers.
 Despite overwhelming British naval supremacy, the trade continued.
 In 1835, the Anglo-Spanish agreement on the slave trade was renewed, and the rights of British captains to board and search Spanish ships were expanded.
 Mixed British-Spanish commissions were established at Freetown and Havana.
 Vessels carrying specified 'equipment articles' (including extra mess gear, lumber, foodstuffs) were declared prima facie to be slavers.
 However, after the First Carlist War, the leverage afforded by British political support for the Spanish government declined, and the British abolitionist movement focused on the United States and Brazil.
 Slavery was abolished in Spain's main Caribbean colony, Cuba, in 1888, over fifty years after the practice was outlawed across the British Empire.